Venafi/vault-pki-monitor-venafi/README.md

     |`trust_bundle_file`    |string   | Use to specify a PEM formatted file with certificates to be used as trust anchors when communicating with the remote server.|`"/full/path/to/chain.pem"`|
     |`zone`                 |string   | Name of Venafi Platform or Cloud policy.                                    |`testpolicy\\vault`|

-    You also
     <!--TODO: add scheduled update script with prod ready security example here.-->

-    Policy will be downloaded, parsed, saved into path and user will see output with parsed policy.
+    Policy will be downloaded from Venafi, parsed, saved under the specified path, and displayed to the user.
 After policy creation, any requested certificate will be checked against it.
-If checks fail to pass user will see error similar to standard PKI role checks i.e.:
+If the request fails compliance with the policy, the user will see error similar to that of standard PKI role checking except stating "not allowed by Venafi policy":
     ```
     URL: PUT http://127.0.0.1:8200/v1/vault-pki-monitor-venafi/issue/domain.com
     Code: 400.
 Errors: